 Kelton curved neck scraper with handle

 Profile Scrapers Overview: One of the more common turning tools in a woodturners toolbox are scrapers.
-Most of us own the usual compliment of straight and round (bull-nose) nose scrapers and perhaps a left/right skewed scraper.
-While traditional scrapers like these are commonly used by woodturners, few own or use contoured scrapers.
+Most of us own the usual compliment of straight and round (bull-nose) nose and perhaps a left/right skewed model.
+While traditional tools like these are commonly used by woodturners, few own or use contoured models.

-Profile scrapers are specially shaped and ground scrapers that are designed for specific cutting tasks, like creating back cuts (an under cut on the inside of a bowl or other form) on bowls and platters, or working on the shoulder area on hollow forms.
-While there are many different ways to accomplish almost every task in woodturning, using profile scrapers is at times, an easy and fast way to get the job done.
+Profile tools are specially shaped and ground and are designed for specific cutting tasks, like creating back cuts (an under cut on the inside of a bowl or other form) on bowls and platters, or working on the shoulder area on hollow forms.
+While there are many different ways to accomplish almost every task in woodturning, using profile shaped tools is at times, an easy and fast way to get the job done.

 An Undeserved Reputation

 Scrapers have a bad reputation with many woodturners.
 I've heard many horror stories through the years of turnings that were ruined, or damaged by the use of a scraper.
 I've also heard turners say that scrapers are an "Ill wind that blows no good" and only tear the grain, making the surface worse than when you started.
 Still others say that cutting is always better than scraping, so why scrape at all?

 The fact is that scrapers have a bad reputation for sure, but it is largely undeserved.
 Using any tool improperly can result in torn grain, or surface damage.
 When used properly and with a fresh edge, scrapers are as useful as any other tool in your inventory.
 When used in a shear scraping mode (with the cutting edge held at a sheer angle of approximately 45 to 55 degrees), scrapers can leave the wood surface smooth enough to start sanding at 320-grit, substantially reducing your abrasive protocol.

 For additional information on using shear scrapers, click here.